janjoswig/CommonNNClustering/README.md

 Alternative scikit-learn implementation
 ---------------------------------------

-We provide an alternative approach to common-nearest-neighbours clustering in the spirit of the scikit-learn project over this [fork](https://github.com/janjoswig/scikit-learn-extra/tree/cnnclustering) of scikit-learn-contrib/scikit-learn-extra.
+We provide an alternative approach to common-nearest-neighbours clustering in the spirit of the scikit-learn project within [scikit-learn-extra](https://github.com/scikit-learn-contrib/scikit-learn-extra).